Can a Military Spouse Protect Against a Reduction in Military Retirement Benefits From a Survivor Benefit Election

 - What is Separate Property in Arizona

-Chris Hildebrand wrote this article about survivorship elections in military retirements to ensure everyone has access to information about military retirement and family law in Arizona.
+Chris Hildebrand wrote the information on this page about survivorship elections in military retirements to ensure everyone has access to information about military retirement and family law in Arizona.
 Chris is a divorce and family law attorney at Hildebrand Law, PC.
 He has over 24 years of Arizona family law experience and has received multiple awards, including US News and World Report “Top Arizona Divorce Attorneys”, Phoenix Magazine “Top Divorce Law Firms”, and Arizona Foothills Magazine “Best of the Valley” award.
 He believes the policies and procedures he uses to get his clients through a divorce should all be guided by the principles of honesty, integrity, and actually caring about what his clients are going through in a divorce or family law case.